 What is Melasma?

-Melasma is a common ailment that affects the skin.
+Melasma is a common ailment that affects your skin.
 Many people mistake this condition with hyperpigmentation, but they are vastly different.
-This skin condition causes areas of the face to become discolored.
+This skin condition causes areas of your face to become discolored.
 In most patients with melasma, these brown and grey patches will appear on the cheeks, chin, nose, upper lip and forehead.
-In some cases, these patches may also manifest on the neck or forearms.
+In some cases, these patches may also manifest on your neck or forearms.
 Any place exposed to the sun on a regular basis increases its risk of developing these spots.
-Skin discoloration from melasma affects both genders; yet it is more common in women.
+Skin discoloration from melasma affects both genders, yet it is more common in women.
 On average, only 10 percent of those suffering from melasma are men.
-Aside from exposure to the sun, the condition can also be triggered by hormones.
-It is a predictable side effect of pregnancy and is often called “mask of pregnancy” by dermatologist and OB-GYNs (x).
+Aside from exposure to the sun, hormones can also trigger the condition.
+It is a predictable side effect of pregnancy, which dermatologists and OB-GYNs often call the health concern a “mask of pregnancy.” (x)

 There are no somatic symptoms of melasma.
-Some signs such as splotchy skin may indicate your dermis is affected by melasma.
+Some signs, such as splotchy skin, may indicate melasma affects your dermis.
 These are typically the brown and grey patches that appear on areas exposed to the sun.
-The most traditional areas affected include the following (x):
+The most traditional areas affected include the following: (x)